Jahia/widen-asset-picker/doc/en/contentDefinition.md

 * `wdennt:pdf`
 * `wdennt:document`

-The hierarchy between the mixins is presented in the schema below:
+The hierarchy between the mixins and node types is presented in the schema below:

 <img src="../images/040_nodeArch.png" width="675px"/>